floschott/foamquant/docs/source/about.rst

 Process
 -----------------

-Functions for processing batch liquid foam images, all the steps from the raw-reconstructed images to the labelled images:
+Functions for processing batch liquid foam images, all the steps from the raw-reconstructed images to the labelled images :

 * Remove background (homogeneization)